oslomarketsolutions/website/src/pages/en/products/index.md

       range of stock exchange information: current share price, the order book, financial calendar, dividends, stock exchange announcements, press releases and the latest trades.

-      The information can be integrated seamlessly into an existing website.
   sectionHeader:
     header: Standard Products
     subHeader: Get started today with our subscription based products